 13 to 15 year olds:

 The staff ratio for this age group is 1:15.
 You participate in a compulsory programme with a wide range of activities, including town visits.
-You are not allowed to leave the campus without staff members - even if your parents give you permission to do so.
+You are not allowed to leave the campus without a staff member - even if your parents give you permission to do so.
 During town walks our staff will accompany you into town.
-You will then have the opportunity to explore the city centre with your friends in pairs or bigger groups for a period of up to two hours.
-From a meeting point in the city centre, your staff members will take you back to the campus.
+You will then have the opportunity to explore the city centre with your friends in pairs or bigger groups (never alone) for a period of up to two hours.
+From a meeting point in the city centre, your supervisors will take you back to the campus.
 During excursions you will also have the chance to explore and have some free time in pairs or groups with a staff member waiting for you at the meeting point.

-Daily checks include: wake-up, breakfast, class check, lunch, assembly, lunchtime TTT, programme check with sign-up lists, dinner, dinner-time TTT, night-check TTT, night check.
+Daily checks include: wake-up, breakfast, class check, lunch, TTT, activities, dinner, night-check.

-Homestay students only have one TTT around lunchtime, when they need to inform their supervisor about their plans for the day and for the evening.
-In the evenings the students can either take part in the activity programme or stay in their homestay for a maximum of 2 evenings/week, if the homestay host is at home.
+Homestay students only have one TTT around lunchtime, when they need to inform their supervisor about their plans for the following day.
+In the evenings the students can either take part in the activity programme or stay in their homestay for a maximum of 2 evenings/week, if the homestay host is at home and has given permission.

 16 to 17 year olds:

-Teenagers aged 16 and 17 are free to experience and explore things with their friends in pairs (or bigger groups) on and off the campus.
-Participation in the afternoon and evening activity programme is voluntary for students over the age of 16.
+Students aged 16 and 17 are free to explore with their friends in pairs (or bigger groups) on and off the campus.
+Participation in the afternoon programme is voluntary for students over the age of 16.